CelliesProjects/aquacontrol2/README.md

 7. The first time Aquacontrol is installed it does not know your WiFi settings.<br>The controller starts a WiFi access point called 'aquacontrol'.<br>Connect via WiFi to the access point <br>You will need the pass phrase shown on the OLED screen.<br>Select your WiFi network from the list and provide the correct password.<br>The controller will reboot and try to log in on your WiFi network.

 8. If something went wrong with logging in, the accesspoint will be started again, but with a DIFFERENT PASSWORD!<br>Repeat step 7 to provide the correct WiFi network and password.<br>If the WiFi network and password are correct the controller will login.

-9. After WiFi login the controller will show the hostname and IP address on the OLED screen.<br>Navigate to IP or hostname -hostname access will require correct local DNS setup- and set up your controller.
+9. After WiFi login the controller will show the hostname and IP address on the OLED screen.<br>Navigate to IP or hostname and set up your controller.<br>Hostname access will require correct local DNS setup

 ## Features:
 - 128*64 OLED support via I2C.